CdSecure/configure-ad/README.md

 - Resource Group Name: Enter a meaningful name for your resource group.

-- Region: I choose US West 2 as the region for this exercise.
+- Region: I chose US West 2 as the region for this exercise.

-- Click Review + Create, then click Create to finalize the resource group creation.
+- Click Review + Create, then click create to finalize the resource group creation.

 <img width="689" alt="Screenshot 2024-11-08 at 3 36 43 PM" src="https://github.com/user-attachments/assets/51b72541-ce24-4a68-8a57-d1f895818bed">